-On Wednesday Rovers travel to face Arsenal at the Emirates Stadium in the League Cup 3rd round.
-Twelve years ago, Rovers came within a minute of knocking Arsene Wenger’s side out of the same competition at the quarter final stage.
-In issue 52 of the fanzine, produced in April 2011, editor Glen Wilson looked back on that game and wondered… what if?
+In December 2005, Rovers came within a minute of knocking Arsene Wenger’s Arsenal side out of the League Cup, and reaching their first ever major trophy semi-final.
+In issue 52 of popular STAND fanzine, produced in April 2011, editor Glen Wilson looked back on that game and wondered… what if?

 A cold December night at Belle Vue.
 A League Cup Quarter Final between Doncaster Rovers and Arsenal.
 Arsene Wenger’s cosmopolitan collective are up against it, a world away from the marble halls of Highbury they’re having a torrid night, and haven’t fancied it much since Robin van Persie tried to control a ball on the edge of the box and was hit with all the force of a Welsh mountain, or as we know him, Stephen Roberts.
 Now, as the match enters injury-time at the end of extra-time, they find themselves 2-1 down to the northern lower-league upstarts after Philippe Senderos’ disastrous (yet hilarious) deliberation on the goal-line allowed Paul Green to put Rovers ahead for a second time.
 They need a goal, and yet the ball is all the way over in the far corner of the field at Paul Heffernan’s feet.
 What hope have they got?